Would you like to integrate digital technology and science more effectively into YOUR programming? This is the TeachMeet for you!

 This is NOT your regular TeachMeet...

 For 8 weeks, a group of Teachers and Teacher Education Students have been completing the CSER Massive Open Online Course (MOOC) for K-6, 'Implementing Digital Technologies in the Classroom'.
-Now we're testing them: in teams of 4 they will have 30 mins prior to the TeachMeet to collaboratively plan engaging lessons involving digital technologies and at least one other KLA.
+Now we're testing them: in teams they will have 30 mins prior to the TeachMeet to collaboratively plan engaging lessons involving digital technologies and at least one other KLA.
 The TeachMeet will involve them presenting their ideas.
 You will have a chance to offer feedback and vote on your favourite lesson plan!

 All ideas will be free to use with attribution, and we are working from the 'Science & Technology K-6 Draft Directions for Syllabus Development'.
 Consultation with BOSTES means that the lesson ideas should be pretty future-proof...